10 Things That Should Be In Every Psychiatric Nursing Progress Note

 Most progress notes should link to a treatment plan.
 In your documentation, identify the objectives from the patient's treatment plan that you addressed.
 As stated above, including the intervention used to achieve goals and how the patient responded.

-Tips for Writing Mental Health Nursing Notes
+Tips for Writing Psychiatric Nursing Notes

 Here are a few tips to help you create well-written progress notes: